-Some dispenser manufacturers, like Lancer, offer a bin adapter kit that allows ice maker manufacturer's to mount their units on top of the dispenser.
+Some dispenser manufacturers offer a bin adapter kit that allows ice maker manufacturer's to mount their units on top of the dispenser.
 The ice made by the ice machine, drops into the storage area of the dispenser and is then dispensed when the lever or button for ice is pushed.
 However, the level of ice in the dispenser bin must be controlled to avoid any damage.
 If the ice level is too high, the movement of the ice by the agitator could raise up the ice machine off the unit or damage the agitator assembly.
 To prevent this, an electronic or mechanical "bin stat" should be installed to control the ice level.
-Lancer recommends ice levels to be 6" for cube and 9" for cubelet below the top of the ice bin.
+Cornelius equipment should be filled 4"- 6" below the top of the hopper.